2026 Marketing Automation Report: Market Share & Trends Based on 50M Crawled Domains

 4. HubSpot: The Enterprise Contender

-HubSpot's story in our data is one of successful up-market expansion.
+According to companies using HubSpot in our database, HubSpot's story is one of successful up-market expansion.
 According to HubSpot's Spring 2025 announcement, the platform launched over 200 features including "Breeze AI" agents designed to help SMBs compete at enterprise scale.

 The migration pattern is clear: organizations seeking to escape the "Franken-stack" are increasingly choosing HubSpot's unified platform over traditional enterprise tools.
 Analysis from Aptitude 8 and Envy Blog documents this trend, citing lower operational complexity and reduced total cost of ownership as primary drivers.